 - Provides an affordable, hygienic solution for extended projects where consistent use is anticipated.

-- Consists of site location suggestions, complete installation, routine maintenance and eventual removal.
+- Includes site location suggestions, complete installation, routine maintenance and eventual removal.

-You can’t go wrong with choosing this option—especially if you run a busy construction site.
+In other words, you can’t go wrong with choosing this construction toilet option—especially if you run a busy site.

-The Best Construction Toilet Provider in the UK
+The Best Construction Site Toilet Rental in the UK

-If your company or construction site needs a construction toilet, LetLoos has you covered.
-We are the UK’s # 1 construction site portable toilet hire.
-Our toilets are steam cleaned before delivery and washed every week to ensure sanitation.
+If your company or building site is looking into construction toilet rental, LetLoos has you covered.
+We are the UK’s No.1 construction site toilet hire provider.
+Our portable toilets are steam cleaned before delivery and serviced every week to ensure they remain sanitary.

-If you have questions regarding our products and services, feel free to give us a call on 0800 368 8373 or contact us online.
+If you have any questions regarding our products and services, feel free to give us a call on 0800 368 8373 or contact us online.
 One of our friendly team members will get back to you shortly.